zach042/ece-296-final-project-seizure-detector/README.md

 Core 2:

-The loop which is exectued on the second core is generally far simpler than than core 1's loop, as it is generally only concerned with Goertzel analysis and running the server.
-This simplicity is necessary, as a Goertzel analysis often takes nearly half a second, while a serevr response a tenth of a second.
+The loop which is executed on the second core is generally far simpler than than core 1's loop, as it is generally only concerned with Goertzel analysis and running the server.
+This simplicity is necessary, as a Goertzel analysis often takes nearly half a second, while a server response a tenth of a second.
 Should either of theese have been implemented on the first core, the entire sampling logic and reliable data collection loop would fail to work entirely.

 The primary operation from this loop is as outlined in the flowchart and as follows: set an internal timer, although this is solely for debugging, then if the Goertzel flag is false, update the web server.
 If the flag is true, then run a Goertzel analysis, passing the values to the shared memory space class values within SeizureDetector, such that the aspects of the analyze() function which run on core 1 can properly determine whether a seizure has occured or not, and toggle devices initialized on core 1 accordingly.
 Then the buffer is updated at the end of the loop, and the loop cyccles back to the start.
 The timer may optionally be used to debug how long a Goertzel loop takes to ensure it fits within the 0.5 second required window.